 From SRTA Indigenous Education Committee Chair Jenna Desilets:

-The National Day for Truth and Reconciliation, also known as Orange Shirt Day, is being observed on September 30th.
+The National Day for Truth and Reconciliation, also known as Orange Shirt Day, is being observed tomorrow, September 30th.
 As we use this day to reflect on Canada’s past and present, may we also be hopeful for a future where truth and reconciliation are front and center.

 As teachers, we play a vital role in educating students and helping them take action and move forward down a path towards reconciliation.
 The honourable Murray Sinclair’s powerful words on education speaks to this.
 He said…